hussainanjar/hussainanjar.github.com/_posts/2012-02-17-setting-up-a-github-subdomain.markdown

 git push -u origin master
 ```

-When you push changes for the first time it take around 10 mins for your change to be live on Github http://yourusername.github.io
+When you push changes for the first time it will take around 10 mins for your changes to be live on Github http://yourusername.github.io